 Students who are citizens, but not residents, of North Carolina should be aware that residency can be established while a full-time student after one year in the state.
 There are clear guidelines to follow that should begin as soon as one arrives in Raleigh.
 The benefits are substantial - the difference between in-state and non-resident tuition which is several thousand dollars per semester.
-Virtually every non-international graduate student enrolled in the School is a resident of North Carolina after their first year.
+Establishing NC citizenship is available to graduate students that are United States citizens.